Plants we regret losing

 Eremophila bowmanii

 I coveted Eremophila bowmanii for its soft silvery foliage and dark blue flowers.
-We planted seven in May 2011 in a dry sunny spot in the garden with good drainage and air circulation.
+We planted seven in May 2011 in a dry, sunny spot in the garden with good drainage and air circulation.
 This plant is native to northeastern SA, southwestern Queensland and northwestern NSW.
 We could not get these to thrive at all, tried replanting them in pots, but had to give up in September 2012.

 Eremophila debilis

 We tried four times to establish Eremophila debilis in our garden, but did not really succeed, even though it grows well in other Canberra gardens.
-This plant is a ground cover to 1m wide with long narrow bright green leaves and pink flowers followed by purplish berries.
-We first planted it in March 2007 and it flowered in December 2009 and each year afterwards until winter 2012, when it got badly frosted and we removed it in September 2012.
+This plant is a groundcover to 1m wide with long narrow bright green leaves and pink flowers followed by purplish berries.
+We first planted it in March 2007 and it flowered in December 2009 and each year afterwards until winter 2012, when it got badly frosted and was removed in September 2012.
 Our other attempts in 2009, 2014 and 2015 died even faster in the frost, but I would still like to have this plant from southern Queensland and northern NSW in our garden.

 Eremophila ‘Desert Passion’